-I’m also planning to compare the Vivoactive 3 with the Forerunner 45, and do an in-depth review of the Vivoactive 3, so check back for those later!
+I’m also planning to do an in-depth review of the Vivoactive 3, so check back for that later!
 If your budget is flexible, you should also check out my review of the Garmin Vivoactive 4 and Forerunner 245, the updated versions of the first two watches in this list.

 How to Save Money on GPS Running Watches